bogdanvuk/phd/source/introduction.rst

 .. bdp:: images/machine_learning_overview.py

-    An overview of how machine learning is used to solve problems in certain domain.
-The domain objects are represented by their attribute vectors, which are in turn called the instances.
-A machine learning task is defined to describe the desired output of the system in terms of the instances.
-The model that produces the correct output for the input instances, i.e. solves the defined task, is obtained via process of learning on the training set.
+    An overview of how machine learning is used to solve problems in a certain domain, by constructing the model via process of learning on the training set.

 Machine learning systems can be constructed using supervised learning, unsupervised learning or any combination of the two techniques :cite:`flach2012machine,murphy2012machine`.
 Supervised learning implies providing the desired responses to the instances of the training set to construct the system, while unsupervised learning implies constructing the system based on the instances only.
 When the supervised learning is used, the lifetime of a machine learning system usually comprises two distinct phases:

-- the training (induction or learning), during which the learning problem is solved and the model is developed, and
+- the training phase (induction or learning), during which the learning problem is solved and the model is developed, and
-- the deployment, during which the model is used to process new data
+- the deployment phase, during which the model is used to process new data

 For an example, the classification of ROIs for self-driving vehicles is usually performed by the machine learning systems, induced by the method of supervised learning.
 During the training phase, a training set is used to build the system, which comprises input data instances and the desired system responses to them.
 Once constructed, the system is ready to be used, where new, previously unseen data, will arrive and the system must provide the responses using the knowledge extracted from the training set.